-Professional translation services can help with this, especially when combined with localization efforts.
+Professional translation services can help, especially when combined with localization efforts.
 By not only translating your labels, but also taking the time to adjust phrases and images so that they appeal to your targeted audience, you show consumers that you value them as buyers and as people.
 This in turn increases customer loyalty and brand trust.

 The Bottom Line

 Competition in today’s global marketplace is tough, and the food industry is no exception.
 As customers continue to engage with brands via social media and review sites like Yelp, brand image itself hinges on what these customers are saying.